hassenhamdi/hassenhamdi/README.md

 - 👋 Hi, I’m @hassenhamdi
-- 👀 My domains of expertise includes but not limited to : Problem solving,  Data Science , Artificial intellingence  , Big Data , softawre engineering , database ,software development methodology such Agile Scrum ...
+- 👀 My domains of expertise includes but not limited to : Problem solving,  Data Science , Artificial intellingence  , Big Data , database ,software development, methodology such Agile Scrum ...
 - Soft skill ,for me ,  is important as software to hardware , without software to work with there is no meaning for having hardwares, so without softskills what is the meaning of having technical skills !?
 - I do highly care about improving my skills and continuous learn and gain new knowledge and skills .
 - Delving and uncovering mysteries  of AI and related subjects  .
--  🌱 Highly Proficient in Python and Java   ...
+- Expert in Python.
-- Expert with Django framework for web developement and Django rest api.
+- Familiar with Django framework for web developement and Django rest api.
-- 💞️ I’m looking to collaborate on projects for software developement, testing ,deploying and maintainace to gain the experience and sufficient coding skills to solve real world challenges .
+- I’m looking to collaborate on projects for software developement, testing ,deploying and maintainace to gain the experience and sufficient coding skills to solve real world challenges .

 - 📫 How to reach me  :